Sharing the Load: Autonomous Multi-Rover Cargo Transport: CONTROLLER COMPARISON SETUP

-For the quantitative experiments, we use a pair of AgileX Hunter 2.0 vehicles.
+To compare the controllers, we use a pair of AgileX Hunter 2.0 vehicles, shown in \autoref{fig:robots}(a).
 These robots have Ackermann steering and rear-wheel drive.
-An Ouster OS-0 128 beam lidar is mounted on top of each vehicle and is used for localization and mapping.
-A mock cargo connects the robots, e.f.
-Fig~\ref{fig:two_cargo}.
+An Ouster OS-0 128-beam lidar is mounted on top of each vehicle and is used for localization and mapping.
 Kinematically, the cargo has a prismatic joint along its length with a travel range of $\pm$27 cm.
-A loose pin joint on each vehicle connects it to the the cargo.
+A loose pin joint on each vehicle connects it to the cargo.
 The loose pins act as spherical joints; although, the flatness of the cargo means that roll is minimized but not constrained.
 Routers on each robot connect to each other and messages are passed using the ROS2 Zenoh \cite{_i} middleware.
 A retro-reflective panel is placed on the back of the leader.
 Segmenting these points and using a robust plane-fit provides the direct measurement of the leader's distance from the follower.
 This signal is used to evaluate the quality of all controllers.
 This measurement was validated by a high-framerate video of a tape measure as it extends while the vehicles were in motion.

 Four loops are evaluated three times for each controller.
 The convoy has nominal forward speed of 0.7 m/s.
 The terrain has a significant impact on the quality of single-robot navigation so we choose paths that are progressively more difficult for the system to handle.
-In the Woody loop, the follower sometimes loses track of the leader.
-As this is our evaluation signal, the Woody Loop was used only for qualitative analysis.
+In the Woody loop, the follower sometimes loses track of the leader's retro-reflective panel.
+As this distance is our evaluation signal, the Woody Loop was used only for qualitative analysis.
 A summary of the paths is provided in Table \ref{tab:loops}.
 The supplementary video provides samples of the convoy operating in all environments.

 {

 }